quiqr/quiqr-desktop/README.md

-# PoppyGo Electron Desktop App
+# Quiqr Electron Desktop App

-PoppyGo App is a CMS and Publishing tool for Hugo to run on your computer.
+Quiqr App is a CMS and Publishing tool for Hugo to run on your computer.

 ## Features

-Take a look at our features and understand why PoppyGo is a great tool for your Hugo websites:
+Take a look at our features and understand why Quiqr is a great tool for your Hugo websites:

-* **Made for Hugo.** PoppyGo is a desktop CMS for Hugo websites.
+* **Made for Hugo.** Quiqr is a desktop CMS for Hugo websites.
-* **Embedded git.** PoppyGo comes with embedded git functionality for publishing and version management.
+* **Embedded git.** Quiqr comes with embedded git functionality for publishing and version management.
 * **Runs on your computer.** Supported Platforms: Windows, Linux and macOS.
 * **Free for commercial use.** Download our binaries today and use it for your